 About BalletPrep

-The BalletPrep™ Method was created from a uniquely rare vantage point: an adult who completed true pre-ballet and pre-professional Vaganova training, experiencing firsthand what happens when the rigor of childhood ballet education is translated into an adult body and mind.
+BalletPrep™ Method was created from a uniquely rare vantage point: an adult who completed true pre-ballet and pre-professional Vaganova training.
+Experiencing firsthand what happens when the rigor of childhood ballet education is translated into an adult body and mind.

 BalletPrep can function as your complete, stand-alone ballet training system or serve as a powerful complement to your regular ballet classes.
 Its structured progression accelerates your advancement, fills in the foundational gaps adults were never taught, and builds the authentic ballet body from the inside out.

-“I remained faithful to the Vaganova method, but I built an innovative, streamlined approach to get the adult body ready to do ballet properly — faster and with far greater awareness.” — C.S.
-Shabsis, BalletPrep Method — The Book
+“I remained faithful to the Vaganova method, but I built an innovative, streamlined approach to get the adult body ready to do ballet properly, faster, and with far greater awareness.” — C.S.
+Shabsis, BalletPrep Method: An Introduction — The Book

 BalletPrep is designed for: